RuochengHan/Note_chemistry_package/Psi4.md

 ```

 ## Others
-Psi4 1.4 always use RIJK approximation by default, use the usual one:
+1. Psi4 1.4 always use RIJK approximation by default, use the usual one:
 ```bash
 set scf_type direct
 ```
+2. Even you set the above variable, still it will use some intermediate step with RI.